unstoppabledomains/resolution-browser-extension/README.md

 ### How can I add support for a different search engine

 It is easy.
 Three steps is required
- * Update static/maniges.json file with permissions to catch request from the search engine
+ * Update static/manifest.json file with permissions to catch request from the search engine
  * Update util/searchEngines.ts with information about search engine
  * Test it

 After all of those steps just make a PR and we will add the support as soon as possible

+### Building the extension

+The extension uses [Parcel](https://parceljs.org/) to pack the extension.
+After cloning the repo, running `yarn build` will build the extension, and you can load the `build` folder into Chrome.

+Currently, the package requires Node **verion 10** to build.
+If you're using a newer version, please use [NVM](https://github.com/nvm-sh/nvm) to install NodeJS version 10.22.0, switch to it, and try building again.